Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 But on background, you guys should know not my fault.

-What is clear is that Axelrod and Jarrett, arguably the most powerful of Obama's team, also possess the worst instincts from the political.
+What is clear is that Axelrod and Jarrett, arguably the most powerful of Obama's team, also possessed the worst instincts from the politico.

-Well, Jennifer Rubin says I guess his sensitivity to political danger Was on the Fritz and his disgusting invocation of the Nazi analogy, make no mistake, the American people get the role of the Nazis in this one, and the Muslims are awarded the status of potential Holocaust victims, suggests his undiluted leftism has rendered him anyway.
+Well, Jennifer Rubin says, I guess his sensitivity to political danger was on the Fritz and his disgusting invocation of the Nazi analogy.

-So I take you back to the audio soundbite with Mark Halperan, who was Scarborough today worrying on the air, why did he just leave this incomplete and unclosed as he goes on vacation?
+So I take you back to the audio soundbite we've heard of Mark Halperin, who was Scarborough today worrying on the air, why did he just leave this incomplete and unclosed as he goes on vacation?

 Maybe because he wants to.

-Does anybody ever stop to think that this man does what he intends to do?
+Does anybody ever stop to think that this man does what he intends to do, that he has intended to inflict damage on the American private sector?

 Does anybody doubt the possibility that Obama is look at somebody who advocates trying Khalid Sheikh Mohammed in Manhattan and giving him a two-year forum to bash America?

-They've got this image of Obama that they constructed as brilliant, smarter than everybody else in the room, and then when it doesn't fit, they can't double back and say, boy, what a stupid tone-deaf guy.
+They've got this image of Obama that they constructed as brilliant, smarter than everybody else in the room.

 They have to blame us.